When Large Vision-Language Models Meet Person Re-Identification: Abstract

 \section{Abstract}

-Large Vision-Language Models (LVLMs) that incorporate visual models and Large Language Models (LLMs) have achieved impressive results across various cross-modal understanding and reasoning tasks.
+Large Vision-Language Models (LVLMs) that incorporate visual models and large language models have achieved impressive results across cross-modal understanding and reasoning tasks.
 In recent years, person re-identification (ReID) has also started to explore cross-modal semantics to improve the accuracy of identity recognition.
 However, effectively utilizing LVLMs for ReID remains an open challenge.
 While LVLMs operate under a generative paradigm by predicting the next output word, ReID requires the extraction of discriminative identity features to match pedestrians across cameras.
 In this paper, we propose LVLM-ReID, a novel framework that harnesses the strengths of LVLMs to promote ReID.
-Specifically, we employ instructions to guide the LVLM in generating one pedestrian semantic token that encapsulates key appearance semantics from the person image.
+Specifically, we employ instructions to guide the LVLM in generating one semantic token that encapsulates key appearance semantics from the person image.
 This token is further refined through our Semantic-Guided Interaction (SGI) module, establishing a reciprocal interaction between the semantic token and visual tokens.
-Ultimately, the reinforced semantic token serves as the pedestrian identity representation.
-Our framework integrates the semantic understanding and generation capabilities of LVLMs into end-to-end ReID training, allowing LVLMs to capture rich semantic cues from pedestrian images during both training and inference.
-Our method achieves competitive results on multiple benchmarks without additional image-text annotations, demonstrating the potential of LVLM-generated semantics to advance person ReID and offering a promising direction for future research.
+Ultimately, the reinforced semantic token serves as the representation of pedestrian identity.
+Our framework integrates the semantic understanding and generation capabilities of LVLM into end-to-end ReID training, allowing LVLM to capture rich semantic cues during both training and inference.
+LVLM-ReID achieves competitive results on multiple benchmarks without additional image-text annotations, demonstrating the potential of LVLM-generated semantics to advance person ReID.